jlmeeker/gonetcat/README.md

 Usage of gonetcat:
   -B=false: Show results in bytes instead of bits -U=false: Use UDP instead of TCP
-  -bc=1000: Number of blocks to send (default is 1 thousand) -bs=1000000: Block size (in bytes) for client send (default is 1 megabyte) -c=1: How many consecutive times to run the client transfer test (0 is indefinitely) -client=false: Send to remote host
+  -bc="1000": Number of blocks to send (default is 1 thousand) optional suffixes are: k, m, g, t, p, e -bs="1000000": Block size (in bytes) for client send (default is 1 megabyte) optional suffixes are: k, m, g, t, p, e -c=1: How many consecutive times to run the client transfer test (0 is indefinitely) -client=false: Send to remote host
-  -d="": Amount of data to send (in bytes) optional suffixes are: k, m, g, t, p, e -l=false: Listen for incoming connections
+  -d="": Overrides -bc.
+Total data size to send (in bytes) optional suffixes are: k, m, g, t, p, e -l=false: Listen for incoming connections
   -p="2000": Port to listen on
   -repeat=false: Enable echo of received data (reply to sender with received data)